 You Have Another Business or Investment Opportunity

-You Purchased Property in Cash and Need Money to Rehab It
+You Purchased a Property in Cash and Need Money to Rehab It

-We also frequently work with borrowers who own a property outright.
-They might be a well-heeled real estate investor who purchased it in cash or a lucky heir who has inherited a property that is free and clear.
-They now need a cash infusion to rehab a property to its full potential.
-Unlike many other private lenders, we have no minimum loan amount, so even if they’re looking for a loan of just $50,000, we can help.
-In this scenario, we can also roll their loan payments into a loan to help them avoid a future hassle of paying monthly.
+Unlike many other private lenders, we have no minimum loan amount, so even if you’re looking for a loan of just $50,000, we can help.
+In the scenarios when a property is free and clear, we can often roll your loan payments into a loan to help avoid the future hassle of paying monthly.

 Long-Term Option: Refinancing Your Current Hard Money Loan Into a Low- and Fixed-Rate Loan

+Often enough a borrower is not looking for another hard money loan to refinance into.
 Once your rehab is complete and, if your strategy is to hold your property in your rental portfolio, it’s time to refinance your hard money loan into a loan that offers longer-term and lower interest rates.
-Whether you’re refinancing a hard money loan originated by New Funding Resources or by any other private money lender, we can help you lower your costs and generate more rental income.
-Our long-term refinance loans offer fixed 30-year term rates starting at 5.99% and are based on your rental property’s cash-flow instead of your personal income.
+Whether you’re refinancing a loan originated by New Funding Resources or by any other private money lender, we can help you lower your costs and generate more rental income.
+Our long-term refinance loans offer fixed 30-year term rates starting at 5.99% and are based on your rental property’s cash flow instead of your personal income.